chhotavakeel/chhotavakeel.github.io/_notes/Public/Transcript for Law, Laughter and Beyond Podcast.md

 date modified: 26-11-2023
 ---

-This is a rough transcript of an interview I did for [Law, Laughter and Beyond](https://open.spotify.com/show/6cBfpq43XuUCBRyVKmXpil), a podcast run by the [Vidhi Centre for Legal Policy](https://vidhilegalpolicy.in/) in conjunction with my college.
+This is a rough transcript of an interview I did for [Law, Laughter and Beyond](https://open.spotify.com/show/6cBfpq43XuUCBRyVKmXpil), a podcast run by my college in conjunction with the [Vidhi Centre for Legal Policy](https://vidhilegalpolicy.in/).
 This description will be updated with the link of the episode I feature in once it comes out - stay tuned!

 ## What drove you to pursue a career in corporate law?